-Kraft to remove artifical preservatives from Singles
+Kraft to remove artificial preservatives from Singles slices

 Kraft is removing sorbic acid, an artifical preservative, from its Singles cheese in full-fat American and White American varieties and replacing it with natamycin to inhibit mold, according to the AP.